QuestNetwork/qd-messages-ts/README.md

 **0.9.1**
 - Auto SignIn, if signed in
-- Join/Create Custom Channels
+- Create Channels/Folders
 - Generate Invite Tokens (optional with folder structure)
-- Import From Invite Token (optional with folder structure)
+- Import/Join From Invite Token (optional with folder structure)

 ## Roadmap